SENG330/fall20ex3_skeleton/README.md

 Please read thru the [overall exercises overview](https://github.com/SENG330/course/blob/master/exercises/Exercises.md).

 ## Exercise 3
 1. Building on the work from Ex2, correct the code based on the TA feedback.
 Note: you do not need to amend the ADR or the diagram.
+You will want to copy in your code from Ex2 to this repository.
 2. Expand your code to show how we can:
     1. search through a list of whale observations, and
     2. sort that list.